sdziallas/comp55/docs/labs/1-JavaEclipse.md

 and explore other files you have written, in case you need to look back at anything.
 I would encourage you to not think o

-## STEP 6: Let's get a Hello World going.
+## STEP 6: Let's get a Hello World going

 To start programming in any language, it's best to start with a simple thing like "Hello, world", so let's do that.
 Go ahead and right click on